Cuddalore: Geography

+Geology

+The Cuddalore Formation of the Cauvery Basin received siliciclastic detritus from inland areas of the Southern Granulite Terrain (SGT).
+It represented continental–fluvial sedimentation in the eastern continental margin of South India during the Miocene.
+Indian Summer Monsoon was thought to be initiated in the early Miocene and intensified during the middle Miocene causing major climatic shifts in the Indian subcontinent.
+In the present work, detailed mineralogical and geochemical studies on the siliciclastic Cuddalore Formation have been carried out to understand the provenance and paleoclimatic conditions during the Miocene.
+The paleocurrent direction, textural immaturity and framework detrital modes of sandstones suggest rapid uplift of basement and sediment source from nearby Madras Block of SGT.
+Various diagnostic immobile trace element ratios such as Th/Sc, Co/Th, La/Sc, La/Co suggest a tonalite–trondhjemite–granodiorite–charnockite provenance, and somewhat more felsic composition of source area compared to the present upper continental crust (UCC).

 Climate

-Cuddalore experiences a tropical wet and dry climate under the Köppen climate classification.
-In Tamil Nadu Cuddalore witnessing heavy rainfall in every northeast monsoon.
-From November to February in Cuddalore, the period is pleasant, with a climate full of warm days and cool nights.
+Cuddalore experiences a tropical wet and dry climate (As) under the Köppen climate classification.
+Cuddalore witnesses heavy rainfall during the North-East monsoon.
+The weather is pleasant from December to February in Cuddalore, with a climate full of warm days and cool nights.
 The onset of summer is from March, with the mercury reaching its peak by the end of May and June.
 The average temperatures range from 37 °C (99 °F) in January to 22.5 °C (72.5 °F) in May and June.
 Summer rains are sparse and the first monsoon, the South-West monsoon, sets in June and continues till September.
 North-East monsoon sets in October and continues till January.
 The rainfall during the South-West monsoon period is much lower than that of North-East monsoon.
 The average rainfall is 1,400 mm (55 in), most of which is contributed by the North-East monsoon.
 The highest 24-hour rainfall recorded in Cuddalore was 570 mm on 18 May 1943.